JonathonFry/iamjonfry/content/post/retrofit-timeouts.md

 }
 {{< /highlight >}}

-To use this you add a header with your required timeout to the API declaration and the interceptor will consume this and apply the custom timeout to the chain.
+To use this you add a header with your timeout to the API declaration.
+The interceptor will consume this and apply the custom timeout to the chain.

 {{< highlight kotlin >}}
 @Headers("X-Timeout: 60000")